-1.2 This site is owned by Essential Therapy Training whose Registered office is situated at 33 Hart Street, Henley on Thames, RG9 2AR.
+1.3 This site is owned by Essential Therapy Training Ltd whose office is at 33 Hart Street Henley on Thames RG9 2AR

-1.3 Our Company registration number is 12315101.
-We are the ‘data controller’ of any personal information you provide to us.
+1.4 Our Company registration number is 12315101.
+We are the ‘data controller’ of the personal information you provide to us.

-1.5 We have appointed a Data Contact for the business who is Mr David Leo-Desmond.
+1.6 We have appointed a Data Contact for the business who is Ms Kerry Lawrence

-1.6 You can get in touch with our Data Contact at our postal address given above or via email at firstname.lastname@example.org if you have any queries regarding this Privacy Notice.
+1.7 You can contact our Data Contact at our postal address given above or via email at email@example.com if you have any queries regarding this policy.

 We are responsible for ensuring that data is processed:

-1.7.8 In a manner that ensures appropriate security of the personal data.
+1.8.8 Processed in a manner that ensures appropriate security of the personal data

 1.10 Please Note: This Online Privacy information is a precis of our detailed written policies which are held at our business premises.
 Please contact our Data Contact if you require further information regarding our data protection compliance procedures.

 2. Our Privacy Notice and Data Protection policies.

 2.1 We are committed to protecting your personal data privacy and, in accordance with relevant data protection laws, we uphold strict security procedures for the collection, storage, use and disclosure of your personal information.